nvim-focus/focus.nvim/README.md

 - [x] Adding more filetype support as we go
 - [x] Adding Auto Line Numbers, options for relative, norelative
 - [x] Adding a FocusSplitCycle command, create split if there are none, else cycle, choice between vsplit or split as default
+- [x] Adding SplitCycleReverse, so we can auto-create split on left instead of right and cycle backwards

 # FAQ